ManishAradwad/autods/README.md

 - [ ] Improve the validator reply prompt.
 Validator responses are based on a very loose rule of “if ‘valid’ in response then append 1 else 0”.
 Try fixing that(not sure how to do this.)
 - [ ] Add the open source model support along with GPT
     - [ ] May need llama-index since it seems its mainly for RAG. llamaindex seems like an OSS alternative to how openai uses RAG in their api.
 So LocalAI may need llama-index

-low priority:
+    - [ ] Makes sense to use a vector db since files will be referred again and again low priority:

 - [ ] Use function calling for formatting the model responses